 Tips to avoid weight gain:

-- Alternate an alcoholic drink with a glass of water – this will help to prevent you becoming dehydrated.
+- Have a glass of water after every alcoholic drink – this will help to prevent you becoming dehydrated.

 - Do not drink on an empty stomach.
 If you do reach for snacks while drinking, choose a healthier option.